-The President shall have the power to fill any vacancies in the Executive Committee, or in any elective office other than that of the President, subject to approval of the Executive Committee.
+The President shall have the power to fill any vacancies in the Executive Committee, or in any elective office other than that of the President, subject to approval of a majority of the members of the Executive Committee.
 Any such appointment so made shall expire at the close of the next annual meeting.
-In the event of a vacancy in a term extending beyond the annual meeting, such vacancy for the balance of the unexpired term shall be filled by election at the annual meeting, or in the instance of a Regional Representative by the Chief Executive Officers of that Region at a meeting to which they have all been invited.
+In the event of a vacancy in a term extending beyond the annual meeting, such vacancy for the balance of the unexpired term shall be filled by election at the annual meeting, or in the instance of a Regional Representative, by the voting Board Members of that Region, at a meeting to which they have all been invited.

 Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, District of Columbia

 Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, Puerto Rico, South Carolina, Tennessee, Virginia, West Virginia

 Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Ohio, Wisconsin

 Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nebraska, Nevada, New Mexico, North Dakota, Oklahoma, Oregon, South Dakota, Texas, Utah, Washington, Wyoming